 He shrugged.
 “We kind of covered that in Balmora, I think.
-More efficient that way.”
+More efficient this way.”

 Daria looked around.
 It sounded nice—but she still didn’t know Tomal all that well yet.
 “I’ll go,” she said, “but I don’t want to go quite that far.
 Are there any scenic spots closer to the manor?”